islaytitans/alien/docs/src/characters/leanne.md

 ## Agenda
 - Your friends are dying, and you must take revenge on the corporates for causing this crisis.
-- Agent Reynolds and her science lackey Kominskey must pay for their crimes.
+- Agent Reynolds and her science lackey Komiskey must pay for their crimes.

 ## Health : 3